Conserved quantities for black hole solutions in pure Lovelock gravity: Preliminaries

-In the present section we adopt expressions for ${\cal I}^{\alf}(\xi)$ and ${\cal I}^{\alf\beta}(\xi)$ constructed in \cite{Petrov_2019} for a pure Lovelock gravity with the Lagrangian (\ref{Lovelock-lag+}).
-Besides, we will derive them for the solutions of the type (\ref{metric}).
-First, for a background versions $\bar\lag_{\ell}$ of the Lagrangian (\ref{Lovelock-lag+}) and ${\delta\bar\lag_{\ell}}/{\delta \bar g_{\rho\sig}}$ of the operator of field equations (\ref{Lovelock-eqs+}) we define an auxiliary Lagrangian:
+In \cite{Petrov_2019} the superpotentials defined in (\ref{C_Law}) have been constructed in the case of the Lovelock gravity in general formulation.
+Let us reformulate it for the specific case of pure Lovelock gravity.
+For the background version of Lagrangian (\ref{Lovelock-lag+}), $\bar\lag_{\ell}$, and for the background operator in (\ref{Lovelock-eqs+}), ${\delta\bar\lag_{\ell}}/{\delta \bar g_{\rho\sig}}$, we define auxiliary Lagrangian (\ref{Lag-1}):